Celestialglitch/swot-reservoir-wse/docs/command_reference.md

 At least one valid quality class must be supplied.

-Duplicate values are removed when the configuration is saved.
+Duplicate values are removed automatically.

-The final LakeSP daily `quality_status` is derived from the most frequent retained quality class contributing to that acquisition date.
-If multiple classes are equally frequent, the poorer quality class is selected.
+For the scientific meaning and processing effect of these classes, see [Configuration](configuration.md).

+For their representation in the generated time series, see [Outputs](outputs.md).

 ---

-# 8. PIXC Configuration
+# PIXC Configuration

-PIXC settings are located under:
+PIXC-specific settings are stored under:

 ```text
 sources.pixc
 ```

----

 ## `sources.pixc.collection`

+Set the NASA Earthdata collection used by the PIXC source:

 ```bash
 swot-reservoir-wse config set sources.pixc.collection SWOT_L2_HR_PIXC_D
 ```

----
+Changing the collection identifier does not make an otherwise incompatible SWOT product compatible with the PIXC processing implementation.

 ## `sources.pixc.search_buffer_degrees`

+Set the geographic search buffer used during PIXC granule discovery:

 ```bash
 swot-reservoir-wse config set sources.pixc.search_buffer_degrees 0.75